markshannon/pep622-critique/README.md

         raise RequestError("we couldn't get the data")
 ```

-However, PEP 626 does not prohibit the above syntax, it merely assigns `response.status` to `HTTP_OK` regardless of the status and changing what was assumed to be a constant.
+Note that PEP 626 does not prohibit the above syntax.
+It merely assigns `response.status` to `HTTP_OK` regardless of the status and changing what was assumed to be a constant.

 ## Analysis of the potential usefulness of PEP 626

 See [Analysis of standard library](./stdlib_examples.md) for detailed analysis.

-Searching the entire CPython Python code base (~630k LOC) shows one case, where PEP 622 shows readibility advantages over much simpler alternatives.
+Searching the entire CPython Python code base (~630k LOC) shows one case where PEP 622 shows readability advantages over much simpler alternatives.
-That's about line of code per 100 thousand.
+That's about one line of code per 100 thousand.

-The analysis clearly shows that there is no need to combined type and length tests with destructuring.
-Having them seperate is much simpler and causes no actual loss in expressibilty.
+This demonstrates that there's no advantage to combining type and length tests with destructuring.
+Nor does PEP 622 promise to make the code faster.
+Having them separate is much simpler and causes no actual loss in expressibilty or speed.

 ## Alternative approaches

 The response to PEP 626 was positive, suggesting that there is demand for some additional syntax.
 Very few examples were given, however, of where it would be useful.
-So it is hard to guess what are the desirable features.
-The rationale suggests that chains of `elif`s involving type tests are well suited to be improved by the match statement.
+So it's hard to guess what the desirable features are.
+The rationale suggests that chains of `elif`s involving type tests are well suited to be improved by the match statement, though these are comparatively rare in Python where "duck typing" is the norm.

 ### Suggestions